firebird631/siis/doc/cli.md

 ...

 #### Performance/resume view ####

-This display sums of the differents trades per market and the total for the current strategy, accessible through the Shift+P shortcut.
+This display sums of the different trades per market and the total for the current strategy, accessible through the Shift+P shortcut.

 The current displayed strategy/appliance can be switched using the Shift+Page-Up/Page-Down shortcuts.

 ![Performances view](/doc/img/perfsview1.png)

 ...

 #### Order book view ####